Madison, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 54.73 mi of roadways, of which 46.38 mi were maintained by the municipality, 4.76 mi by Morris County and 3.59 mi by the New Jersey Department of Transportation.

 The main thoroughfare is Route 124 which connects with Morris Township in the northwest and Chatham Borough to the southeast.

 Route 24 is the only limited access road to pass through the borough, doing so briefly for 0.47 mi, but the closest exit is in neighboring Florham Park.

 Public transportation

-NJ Transit's Madison station provides commuter service on the Morristown Line, with trains heading to Hoboken Terminal, and to Penn Station in Midtown Manhattan via the Kearny Connection.
+NJ Transit provides trains service at the Madison station.
+Commuter service is available on the Morristown Line, with trains heading to Hoboken Terminal, and to Penn Station in Midtown Manhattan via the Kearny Connection.

-NJ Transit provides local bus service on the 873 and 879 routes, replacing service that had been offered on the MCM3 and 966 until subsidies to the local providers were eliminated in 2010 as part of budget cuts.
+NJ Transit provides local bus service on the 873 route, replacing service that had been offered on the MCM3 until subsidies to the local providers were eliminated in 2010 as part of budget cuts.

 Madison also has a private commuter bus line run by Boxcar Transit that operates five days a week, running directly to and from Midtown Manhattan.

 A low-cost campus/downtown shuttle bus operates along Madison Avenue and Main Street during afternoon and evening hours.